anirudhakulkarni/COL216-Assignments/minor/readme.md

    ``````

    ![](image/readme/1616327893774.png)
-3. jump at 13th instruction
+3. jump at 13th instruction due to bllocking by reading of register.
+Also consumes 25 cycles even though large number of instructions are present due to Non-blocking access to next instructions.

    ```bash
    sw $t1, 1024